cisco/herisson/ip2vf/README.md

 ## Building
-You can build the project by running [clean_make.sh](clean_make.sh).
+You can build the project by running [ip2vf/clean_make.sh](clean_make.sh).
 This will generate a path called build in the root path of this repository.
 In the build path you will find  two important output paths:
-* build/vMIModules - Will contain some sample VMI modules which we will use in the next section.
+* build/linux/vMIModules - Will contain some sample VMI modules which we will use in the next section.

-* build/libVMI - Will contain the VMI library which you can link to if you want to create a module
+* build/linux/libVMI - Will contain the VMI library which you can link to if you want to create a module

 ## Running a sample pipeline
 In this section we will be running a sample herisson pipeline which will generate and process a live video stream. *This tutorial uses a "PCAP" video file which is not included in this repository.*
 #### Open a terminal window:
-Go to the previously generated `build/vMIModules` path (or add it to your $PATH )
+Go to the previously generated `build/linux/vMIModules` path (or add it to your $PATH )
 #### Generate a "live" stream:
 In the terminal window run: